 Defence: MEPs urge member states to show political will and join forces

-The resolution, approved by 48 votes to 21, with 1 abstentions, underlines that developing an EU common defence policy depends, above all, on the political will of member states, as the Lisbon Treaty already provides a sufficient framework for building a truly common defence policy.
+The resolution, approved by 360 votes to 212, with 48 abstentions, underlines that developing an EU common defence policy depends, above all, on the political will of member states, given that the Lisbon Treaty already provides a sufficient framework for building a truly common defence policy.

 Improved institutional framework

 MEPs advocate establishing a “defence ministers” meeting format within the EU Council of Ministers.
 They also call for the EDA’s political backing and resources to be strengthened, and encourage EU countries to join PESCO as soon as possible.

 The resolution argues that the EU Battlegroup system should be brought under PESCO, alongside the creation of a permanent civilian and military headquarters.
 This would enhance civil-military cooperation and the EU’s ability to react speedily to crises, MEPs say.